 Small passenger services include taxi and app-based services, shuttle services and private hire services.
 Dial-a-driver services are also small passenger services but the customer vehicles used in these services are not passenger service vehicles.

-If you don't meet the criteria for applying online, you'll need to apply at a driver licensing agent.
+You'll need to apply at a driver licensing agent.

 You'll need to provide: